JGEsteves89/fast-shopping-list/README.md

 -   [ ] -   Modify add and shopping history to effect on trend view
 -   [ ] -   Shopping trend view
 -   [ ] -   Shopping settings
+-   [ ] -   Allow to add several items like: cheese ham potatoes